Can online vision test compare to in-person test?

 "There is a standard of care when an eye doctor is expected to perform an eye exam and the eye exam is expected to determine if the patient does or doesn't have things like glaucoma, retina problems, even diabetes can be detected," he said.

 Opternative states on its website that it's "not a replacement for a comprehensive eye health examination."
-Rather, it's "an FDA registered device that can only be used to prescribe glasses and contact lens prescriptions by licensed physicians."
+Rather, it's a "device that can only be used to prescribe glasses and contact lens prescriptions by licensed physicians."

 So, the service could be used in addition to visiting a doctor's office for comprehensive eye health examinations.